 Proposed closing date

 Once received, the sellers will review your offer.
 You should be prepared for them to make a counteroffer.
-If they do, you'll need to decide whether to make a new offer, stick with your original offer, or walk away.
+If they do, you'll need to decide whether to make a new offer, stick with your original offer or walk away.

-You still have several last steps in your homebuying journey, including an appraisal and home inspection , and finalizing your financing through a lender, like Ally Home.
-But the end — and a new set of keys — are in clear sight.
+You still have a few steps left, including an appraisal, home inspection and finalizing your financing through a lender, like Ally Home.
+But the end — and a new set of keys — is in sight.